vicboma1/Xamarin-Cross-Platform-Crypto/README.md

 # Xamarin Cross Platform Crypto - Project

-### Simple encryption with xor to manipulate the data in Xamarin Forms
+### Simple encryption with XOR String Method Extension to manipulate the data in Xamarin Forms